dwavesystems/dwave-networkx/docs/reference/drawing.rst

 Example
 ---------

-This example uses `chimera_layout()` to show the positions of nodes of a simple 5-node NetworkX graph in a Chimera lattice.
-It then uses `chimera_graph` and `draw_chimera` to display those positions on a Chimera unit cell.
+This example uses the `chimera_layout()` function to show the positions of nodes of a simple 5-node NetworkX graph in a Chimera lattice.
+It then uses the `chimera_graph()` and `draw_chimera()` functions to display those positions on a Chimera unit cell.

 .. code-block:: python